-An artificial intelligence powered module creates a sleek, power-efficient, GPU-accelerated, embedded intelligent system to process data from sensors for BLOS (beyond-line-of-sight) flight and unmanned navigation, as well as grappling hooks, payload carriers, refrigeration units, heat sensors and autonomous flight reconnaissance equipment.
+An artificial intelligence-powered module creates a sleek, power-efficient, GPU-accelerated, embedded intelligent system to process data from sensors for BLOS (beyond-line-of-sight) flight and unmanned navigation.
+In addition, they are equipped with grappling hooks, payload carriers, refrigeration units, heat sensors, and autonomous flight reconnaissance equipment.
 These technological advances allow municipalities and private organizations to develop customized applications specifically targeted to preventative services, with the ability to deliver products and services like food, equipment, and medicine before disaster strikes.

-We have partnered with Valqari in building fully autonomous no-touch two-way medical delivery networks utilizing drones.
-With autonomous point-to-point delivery, we can create sterile transportation networks that eliminate the community spread risks of COVID, unlike traditional testing processes and logistics networks.
+We have partnered with Valqari in building fully autonomous no-touch, two-way medical delivery networks utilizing drones.
+With autonomous point-to-point delivery, we can create sterile transportation networks that eliminate the community spread risks of COVID-19, unlike traditional testing processes and logistics networks.
 This would be a perfect compliment to current telehealth initiatives, while also providing a chain of custody for controlled medicines.

-The Town of Sioux Lookout was incorporate in 1912 when it was connected to the rest of Ontario via the railway.
-It went from being a railway terminal point in the early 1900s to gold and iron mining town as well as leading aviation centre.
+The Town of Sioux Lookout was incorporated in 1912, when it was connected to the rest of Ontario via the railway.
+It went from being a railway terminal point in the early 1900s to gold and iron mining town as well as a leading aviation centre.

 Looking back to the early days of Sioux Lookout, it was economic development that put it on Canada’s map, beginning as a camp for railway surveyors, followed by construction and bush workers.
 The Grand Trunk Pacific Railway reached the site in 1909 and by 1910, about 150 had settled there.
-It was the same year that Canada’s Prime Minister Sir Wilfred Laurier named the community “Graham” in honour of his Minister of Railways and Canals, George P. Graham.
-But two years later on January 1, 1912, it became part of a Municipality by order of Ontario Municipal Board and was renamed the Town of Sioux Lookout after a nearby high point of land that had been used by the Ojibway in the late 1700s to watch for their enemy, the Sioux.
+It was the same year that Canada’s Prime Minister, Sir Wilfred Laurier, named the community “Graham” in honour of his Minister of Railways and Canals, George P. Graham.
+But two years later on January 1, 1912, it became part of a Municipality by order of the Ontario Municipal Board.
+It was renamed the Town of Sioux Lookout, in reference to a nearby high point of land that had been used by the Ojibway in the late 1700s to watch for their enemy - called the "Sioux."